adamek117/github-api/README.md

 A Spring Boot application that provides a REST API to list **non-fork** repositories for a given GitHub user.
-For each repository, the API returns its name, owner login, and a list of branches with their last commit SHA.
+For each repository, the API returns:

+- Repository name
+- Owner login
+- A list of branches with:
+  - Branch name
+  - Last commit SHA

 ## 🛠 Tech Stack